 Archbishop Desmond Tutu: Quick Facts and Timeline

-South African Anglican cleric and 1984 Nobel Peace Prize winner, Desmond Tutu, is one of the most prominent persons to ever hail from the African continent.
+South African Anglican cleric and 1984 Nobel Peace Prize winner, Desmond Tutu, was one of the most prominent persons to ever hail from the African continent.
 His unflinching commitment in resisting the apartheid regime in South Africa etched him into the annals of history.
-Additionally, he is most famous for being the first black African to become Anglican Archbishop of Cape Town.
+Additionally, he is most famous for being the first Black African to become Anglican Archbishop of Cape Town.
 Here is a quick look at the key facts and timeline of Desmond Tutu – an anti-racial segregation icon and human rights activist.

 Quick Facts about Desmond Tutu

 Birth Day and Place: October 7, 1931; Klerksdorp, Transvaal, Union of South Africa

 Place of death: The Oasis Frail Care Centre, Cape Town, South Africa